The Wild Shore

 Henry, Melissa and her father Addison Shanks discuss and later Henry realizes they’ve been pumping information about the San Diegans from him; he discovers the Shankses secretly collaborate with the scavengers, who trade with the Japanese.
 Steve and Henry meet with Jennings.
 The San Diegans are going to strike the Japanese who come by boat to Orange County; it seems tourists come and, with the help of collaborationist scavengers, visit around, as if America was a wildlife reserve.
 Steve promises to provide them with the date and place of the landing of the Japanese, information that Henry will have to get from the Shankses – though Henry’s uncomfortable with that.
 Eventually, Henry spies on Addison and they end up confronting each other; under the threat of Henry revealing what he knows to the rest of the valley, Addison gives away the information.

 Tom falls heavily ill.
 At Henry’s surprise, Tom gives the blank book to him, for him to write.
 Tension is afloat; Steve and his father argue again and again; Steve argues with Kathryn.
 Tom reveals to Henry that in his stories, more often than not, lied and embellished the past, to give them hope.
-For the first time he tells him the truth about the way America was murdered the Day of the attack, how crazy everything was, how many then died of famine.
+For the first time he tells him the truth about the reason America was murdered the Day of the attack, the crimes committed by America against the rest of the world and the reason people hated them, how crazy everything was, how many then died of famine.
 Henry doesn’t understand and is confused by Tom’s two contradictory views – that they live in the ruins of the past, and that the past was awful.
 Tom knows his warnings not to go to Orange County won’t be heard.

 Part Four : Orange County